altus4/website/MARKDOWN_LINTING.md

 3. **Automation**: Auto-fixes most formatting problems
 4. **VitePress Compatibility**: Configured to work seamlessly with VitePress
 5. **CI/CD Ready**: Can be integrated into GitHub Actions for automated checks
+6. **Zero Friction**: No manual intervention needed for most formatting issues

 ## Rules Reference